pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-bilinear.md

 ## Mint a NFT from NFT Factory collection

-The marketplace, available on the Linea testnet, will offer users an array of collections and NFTs that they can purchase the first time they land on the homepage.
+The marketplace, available on the PepeSync testnet, will offer users an array of collections and NFTs that they can purchase the first time they land on the homepage.

 ![below preview](/img/quests/bilinear/below_preview.png)